Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: Preliminaries

-\begin{rmk} Except for the first equation in the above Lemma, the factor $2$ differs from \cite{Ha:86} due to the different definition of the inner product for the two form $\wedge^2(M)$ as in (\ref{eq:innerproducttwoforms}). \end{rmk}
+\begin{rmk} Except for the first equation in Lemma \ref{lem:ellieqofsolitons}, the factor $2$ in the front of parentheses differs from the corresponding equations in \cite{Ha:86} due to our slightly different definition of the inner product on $\wedge^2(M)$ as given in (\ref{eq:innerproducttwoforms}). \end{rmk}